StoryMaker/storymaker/README.md

      |     |
      |     - library/
      |     - ..other stuff..
-     - android-ffmpeg/
+     - android-ffmpeg-java/
      - mrapp/
            |
            - app/

-5. Checkout the `library-dev` branch in android-ffmpeg: `git checkout library-dev`
-6. Follow the setup instructions in `android-ffmpeg/README.txt`
+5. Follow the build instructions in `android-ffmpeg-java/README.md`
-7. Import `ActionBarSherlock/library`, `mrapp/app`, and `android-ffmpeg/library` into
+7. Import `ActionBarSherlock/library`, `mrapp/app`, and `android-ffmpeg-java` into
    eclipse as existing projects.